ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 ## Glossary for Course 1: What is Data Science

+**ACID-compliance**
+Ensuring data accuracy and consistency through Atomicity, Consistency, Isolation, and Durability in database transactions.

 **Adobe Spark**
 A suite of software tools that allow users to create and share visual content such as graphics, web pages, and videos.